NxPKG/khulnasoft-docs/content/web3/ethereum-gateway/concepts/node-types.md

 An archive node is a full node that additionally maintains storage of historical blockchain states.
 While a full node can calculate a historical state, an archive node readily has the information in local storage and has better performance for these types of requests.

-## Nodes at Cloudflare
+## Nodes at Khulnasoft

-Cloudflare's Ethereum Gateway provides access to full and archive nodes.
+Khulnasoft's Ethereum Gateway provides access to full and archive nodes.

 The archive nodes serve requests for the following [RPC state methods](https://ethereum.org/en/developers/docs/apis/json-rpc/#state_methods) when the block number parameter is before the most recent 128 blocks or the default block parameter is set to “earliest”: